hdShang/arxiv-daily/docs/cs-RO/2025-09-16/papers/250912620v1-perchmobi3-a-multi-modal-robot-with-power-reuse-quad-fan-mechanism-f.md

 ---
 layout: default
-title: PerchMobi^3: A Multi-Modal Robot with Power-Reuse Quad-Fan Mechanism for Air-Ground-Wall Locomotion
+title: "PerchMobi^3: A Multi-Modal Robot with Power-Reuse Quad-Fan Mechanism for Air-Ground-Wall Locomotion"
 ---

 # PerchMobi^3: A Multi-Modal Robot with Power-Reuse Quad-Fan Mechanism for Air-Ground-Wall Locomotion